Two Efficient Ridge Solutions for the Incremental Broad Learning System on Added Inputs: Complexity Comparison and Numerical Experiments

 \subsection{Complexity Comparison}

-This subsection computes the expected flops of the existing BLS algorithm in \cite{BL_trans_paper} and the proposed BLS algorithms.
+This subsection computes the expected flops of the existing BLS algorithm~\cite{BL_trans_paper,my_ppaapper1_on_BL} and the proposed BLS algorithms.
 It can be seen that $l p (2 k - 1) \approx 2 l k p$ flops are required to multiply a $l \times k$ matrix by a $k \times p$ matrix.
 To sum two matrices in size $l \times k$, only $l k=0(l k p)$ flops are required, which will be neglected for simplicity in what follows.
 In Matlab, the inv function~\cite{Matlab_inv_function_introduce} requires $\frac{1}{3} k^3$ flops~\cite{Matrix_Computations_book} to compute the ${\mathbf{LDL}}^T$ factors of the $k \times k$ Hermitian matrix $\mathbf{X}$, and $\frac{2}{3} k^3$ flops to invert the factors and multiply the inverses.
 Thus it totally requires $k^3$ flops to compute the inverse of the Hermitian matrix $\mathbf{X}$, while it totally requires $2 k^3$ flops to compute the inverse of the non-Hermitian matrix $\mathbf{X}$ by the $\mathbf{LU}$ factorization.
+Moreover, the inverse Cholesky factorization of a $k \times k$ matrix requires $k^3/3$ multiplications and additions~\cite{my_inv_chol_paper}, i.e., $\frac{2}{3}k^3$ flops.